MLM19/AD_risk_factors/README.md

 4. Visualization:
 Run the `nmds_and_clustering.R` script to perform the NMDS projection and the clustering algorithms on the data.

+## Scripts found in the project
+- **`preprocessing_data.R`**: Manually modify configuration database and add those formats that are not included.
+Clean data by filtering and removing NA's, filtering noise out.
+Generates Manhattan plots and QQ plots.
+- **`significanceplt.py`**: Manually provide: p-value threshold and list of trait's codes.
+Generates an image for each threshold in which the trait that contains the variants with most significance in AD are on top.
+Statistic for the analysis is trimean.
+- **`filter_and_plot_significant_snps.R`**: Automated script to SNP merging and filtering, producing processed GWAS datasets, generates plots and summary statistics for GWAS comparisons.
+The threshold is modifiable, and traits can be skipped if re-running the script.
+Creates Manhattan plots to see the distribution of variants in each trait.
+- **`pairwise_trait_processing.R`**: Automated script for processing each pairwise combination of traits and evaluating the number of filtered merged significant variants.
+Threshold and distance are modifiable, and traits can be skipped when re-running the script.
+Creates a matrix of all the significant hits (`processed_data/significant_snp_matrix.tsv`) and a control document that saves the validation results(`processed_data/pairwise_validation_control.tsv`).
+- **`fix_and_rescale_matrix.py`**: Standardize the matrix by dividing the number of significant hits found in the merged of two traits by the number of significant hits of trait1 (the number of significant SNPs found in trait1 when filtering for the threshold).
+In this script, I manually created the dictionary with the code name of the trait and the value.
+Generates another file `rescaled_significant_snp_matrix.tsv`
+- **`nmds_and_clustering.R`**: Once the matrix is re-scaled, and the distance approximation is done, then this produces the Non-metric multidimensional scaling (NMDS), which is a projection of the data that allows us to see to how similar the traits are amongst themselves.
+Then we perform two types of clustering: mClust and DBSCAN.

+### Results and Outputs generated
+- **Merged SNP Lists**: Filtered SNPs for each trait pair.
+Can be found in the `processed_data/` directory.
+- **Statistical Reports**: Summary tables detailing the processing results at each step.
+- **Visual Representations**: Significance assessment plot, Manhattan plots, monte carlo simulation plots, NMDS projections, and clustering plots.

 ## Directory structure and data localization

 In order for the scripts to work, the following directories are needed: